Gut Health 2.0: How Your Microbiome Controls More Than Digestion(Part 2)

 4. Have you taken antibiotics in the past year?

-5. Do you feel mentally foggy or have difficulty concentrating?
+5. Do you feel mentally foggy or struggle to concentrate?

 7. Do you have frequent gas or abdominal discomfort?

-8. Do you notice skin issues like acne, eczema, or rashes?
+8. Any skin issues like acne, eczema, or rashes?

-9. Do you get sick often or have a weakened immune response?
+9. Do you get sick often or feel your immunity is low?

 10. Have you been under chronic stress recently?